Antix-Development/WebPlus/README.md

 ## `getLastError()`

-Get the last error.
+Get the last error encountered by the host.
 Useful for determining why some method or another failed.

 &emsp; @returns (String)